zedapp/zed/app/manual/configuration.md

     seconds).
   - "preview": triggered when the Preview panel needs updating.
 * "preferences": preference overrides specific to this mode.
+* "keys": key overrides specific to this mode.
 * "snippets": snippets for code completion where ${1}, ${2} etc. are insertion points, optionally you can provide default values using ${1:defaultValue}.